arushpatel780/medicare-hub-aws-reliability/README.md

 Any failure in servers, database, or network could lead to application downtime and data unavailability.

 In this project, I redesigned the system using AWS Reliability Pillar principles by implementing:

-Multi-AZ architecture
+1.Multi-AZ architecture

-Auto Scaling and self-healing compute
+2.Auto Scaling and self-healing compute

-Load balancing with health checks
+3.Load balancing with health checks

-Multi-AZ database
+4.Multi-AZ database

-Shared storage
+5.Shared storage

-DNS-level routing
+6.DNS-level routing
 The final result is a highly available and resilient system capable of recovering automatically from failures.

 Problem Statement